 This gallery was founded in 1990 in Atlanta, USA and it specializes in 20th century and contemporary photography.
 It has an impressive collection of photographic masterpieces that have been on loan to many important institutions, such as The Met Museum, The LACMA, The Art Institute Chicago and so on.

 Their exhibitions feature famous names such as Robert Mapplethorpe, Gordon Parks, Michael Kenna, and Masao Yamamoto.

 Benrubi is another great gallery from New York City, founded in 1987 by the late Bonni Benrubi.
 This gallery is famous for its outstanding curatorial choices – it has been presenting the works of particularly interesting photographers such as Delphine Burtin, Simon Norfolk and Massimo Vitali.

-Benrubi Gallery maintains an active collaboration with many museums and their collections have been exhibited in MoMA, SFMoMA, Tate Modern, Victoria and Albert Museum and the Museum of Fine Arts in Boston.
+Benrubi Gallery maintains an active collaboration with many museums.
+You can find its collections in MoMA, SFMoMA, Tate Modern, Victoria and Albert Museum and the Museum of Fine Arts in Boston.

-If you’re a photographer who is not used to visiting galleries, you should give it a try – observing great photographs and learning about them can affect your own creativity in a stimulating way!
+If you’re a photographer who doesn't visit galleries often, you should give it a try!
+Observing great photographs and learning about them can affect your own creativity in a stimulating way.

 To learn more about photography galleries, check out the links below.

 I would definitely add Pier 24 Photography in San Francisco, it is a huge space with one of the most impressive contemporary photography collections I’m aware of anywhere.

 I am looking for a photograph by Ernest R. Ashton titled Evening Near the Pyramids.
 Do you know which gallery might have a copy of that photo?